-Add the coconut milk powder-water mixture, half the sugar, half the Golden Mountain sauce and 1⁄2 cup of water to the pan; season with salt and pepper.
+Add the coconut milk powder mixture, half the sugar and half the ponzu sauce to the pan; season with salt and pepper.
 Cook, stirring occasionally, 1 to 2 minutes, or until slightly thickened and heated through.
 Turn off the heat and stir in the juice of 1 lime wedge.
 Season with salt and pepper to taste.